The most potent tips for running a 5K should be grounded on two vital fundamentals.

 Billy Mills said that prior to his gold medal performance at the 1964 Tokyo Olympics 10,0000 meter final he had visualized seeing himself win dozens a times a day.

 I firmly believe that mental training is vitally important to running well at the 5K to marathon distances.

 You have to see yourself accomplishing your goal.
-It has to feel real, certain, as if you have already accomplished it, before it has been done.The shorter the race, the more aggressive and anaerobic it becomes.
-You have less time to make a mistake.
+It has to feel real, certain, as if you have already accomplished it, before it has been done.
+Remember, the shorter the race, the more aggressive and anaerobic it becomes.
+So, you have less time to make a mistake.

+Training can test anyone’s will.
 Always remember you are doing something that challenges both mind and body.
 You are living, experiencing something others in the world may not have the luxury to do.
 You matter and it should be noted that anyone who is trying their best to achieve something difficult should be encouraged.